Over the years, we’ve all heard about the benefits of low fat diets, but could that advice be wrong?

 What we need to realize is that most of the time, low-fat doesn’t equal healthy.
 Most low-fat foods (unless they’re things like fruits and vegetables) are filled with chemicals and sugar – inflammatory inducing components that set your body up for disease.

 Not only is most low-fat filled with nasties, but fat is actually GOOD for you.
-For quite some time, I’ve been a big proponent of REAL fats (you can see my list of good fats / bad fats).
-You know, fats that are found in nature and not manufactured in a laboratory.
+For quite some time, I’ve been a big proponent of REAL fats instead of fake fats.
+You know, good fats that are found in nature and not manufactured in a laboratory.